vmstan/gravity-sync/README.md

 ## Prereqs

-- This script is designed to work with Pihole 5.0 GA
+- This script was designed to work with the inital release if Pihole 5.0 but should work with any future versions that have a gravity.db file holding the configurations.
-- This script has been tested with Ubuntu 20.04 and Rasbian
+- This script has been tested with Ubuntu  and Rasbian, both based on Debian Linux.
+It will likely work on other distros but they have not been tested.
+- This script has not been tested with Docker container deployments of Pihole.
+I do not suspect it will work without major modifications.
+You will need Pihole setup with a "traditional" install directly in the base operating system.

+### SSH Keypairs

 You'll need to generate an SSH key for your secondary Pihole user and copy it to your primary Pihole.
 This will allow you to connect to and copy the gravity.db file without needing a password each time.

+If you already have this setup on your systems for other purposes, you can skip this step.

 ```
 ssh-keygen -t rsa
 ssh-copy-id -i ~/.ssh/id_rsa.pub USERNAME@PRIMARYPI
 ```

+Subsitute USERNAME for the account on the master Pi with sudo permissions, and PRIMARYPI for the IP or DNS name of the Pihole you have designated as the master.

 ## Installation

-### Option 1

 The main purpose of this script is my own personal use, but if you find it helpful then I encourage you to use it and if you'd like provide feedback or contribute.
 This option is more bleeding edge in that you'll download and run whatever the latest version of the script is on GitHub.

 If this is too aggressive for you, proceed to option 2.

+### Option 1

 From your *secondary* Pi, login via SSH and copy the gravity-sync.sh script to your user.
 In this example we will use git to keep the latest copy of the script on your server.